growlf/toolbox/README.md

 Containerized tools for on-the-go troubleshooting and developing in alien environments.

-By: Garth Johnson & others
+By: Garth Johnson, me, & others

+changes

 The purpose of this container image is to provide tools that can help diagnose issues and ease/simplify development struggles on alien envirnments.